 [ Read: Moon Facts For Kids ]

 Around 12,000 years ago, the hunter-gatherers made an incredible discovery.
-They dug up the ground, threw a few wild seeds and learned to farm.
+They dug up the ground, threw a few wild seeds, and learned to farm.
 For the Stone Age people, farming meant controlling the food sources by growing plants and raising animals.
 They stopped moving in search of food and began settling in one place all year round.
 The plow was an innovation that changed the farming scene completely.
-It was invented in around 5000 BCE that made it easier to sow the seeds in the ground.
+It was invented around 5000 BCE, making it easier to sow the seeds in the ground.

 Life became a lot more systematic after the discovery of farming.
 Large-scale buildings with stalls and straw roofs were built; Stonehenge being a powerful example of it.
 Pots and pans made out of clay also came into existence.